 Universal Technical Institute: Welding Training School

-You will learn multiple techniques like tungsten arc welding (GTAW), shielded metal arc welding (SMAW), and metal arc welding (GMAW).
+You’ll learn multiple techniques like tungsten arc welding (GTAW), shielded metal arc welding (SMAW), and metal arc welding (GMAW).
 This school allows you to access its VRTEX® virtual skilled welders for excellent online course instruction.

 The American Welding Society’s Online Courses